-After bringing Rey to life in Star Wars: The Force Awakens, Daisy Ridley now stars as Miss Mary Debenham in Murder on the Orient Express, her first major non-Star Wars film.
+After bringing Rey to life in Star Wars: The Force Awakens, Daisy Ridley has also taken on other major projects, like Murder on the Orient Express, her first major non-Star Wars film.
 Ridley is just 25 years old, but she is already one of the most recognizable young actresses in the world, with several major projects in the works that don’t have anything to do with the galaxy far, far away.

 So what’s the story behind Ridley’s out-of-nowhere success in Hollywood at such a young age?
-How did she end up cast in Star Wars: The Force Awakens and, later, Murder on the Orient Express?
+How did she end up cast in Star Wars: The Force Awakens and, later, more high-profile films like Murder on the Orient Express?
 Here’s the story behind Ridley’s journey from struggling actress to face of a billion-dollar franchise.

 1. She didn’t always want to act